“GFD: Dark Web”

 I heard my desk chair squeak a bit as I was compelled to lean closer to the screen.
 What I saw next was truly something that I had never been a witness to before.
 I thought I had seen it all.
 The boy seemed to have this strange ‘control’ over her, keeping her still as he walked around to stand behind her.
 Even as tears ran out of her eyes, a frightening wave of panic surging through her with every breath…she remained still.
 And then, a quick flash of red.
 A pair of glowing eyes stared directly at the camera…the boy’s mouth opened wide…and with a gleaming white duo of razor sharp fangs, the boy pierced the side of the woman’s neck and began to drink from her in heavy gulps.

 I found it strange that this sort of thing would need such a secure line on the dark web when they could have just as easily uploaded this to YouTube.
 Whatever special effects they were using to make it look so real must have cost this kid a fortune.
-And the woman was one hell of an actress.
+And the woman being preyed upon was one hell of an actress.
 Hollywood could do a lot worse on both counts.

 I clicked on another video that looked as if it was being shot out of an upstairs window.
-Looking down in to ravine of sorts.
+Looking down into ravine of sorts.
 A spycam, apparently.
 Whoever was taking the footage seemed to be hiding out in a treehouse, and looking down on another person being feasted upon.
 A third video had a small group of monsters drinking the blood of a young honeymoon couple just outside of their tent in the woods.
-The videos, all frightening in their inexcusable brutality and pointless gore…but it was the seemingly humdrum approach o the act itself that gave me the willies.
+The videos, all frightening in their inexcusable brutality and pointless gore…but it was the seemingly humdrum approach to the act itself that gave me the willies.
 The attackers’ unremarkable approach to murder as well as the easy going reaction afterward filled me with a sense of dread that I wasn’t expecting from a few hidden videos on a computer hard drive.

 What was this?
 What was it trying to be?
 Perhaps this sicko had himself a weird fetish after all.